salvium/salvium_docs/docs/THE PROJECT/sparc.md

 ## Relationship to CARROT

-SPARC extends the [CARROT](carrot.md) (Cryptonote Address on Rerandomizable-RingCT-Output Transactions) addressing protocol, which provides:
+SPARC will extend the CARROT (Cryptonote Address on Rerandomizable-RingCT-Output Transactions) addressing protocol, which provides:

 - **Full view-only wallets**: Monitoring of both incoming and outgoing transactions
 - **Forward secrecy**: Protection against future advances in computing
 - **Enhanced security**: Protection against various attack vectors

-SPARC adds the critical anonymized returns and spend proof capabilities on top of this foundation.
+SPARC will add the critical anonymized returns and spend proof capabilities on top of this foundation once CARROT is fully implemented in Salvium.

+## Implementation Timeline

+SPARC implementation will follow these general phases:

+1. Complete CARROT addressing system implementation
+2. Develop and test SPARC extensions
+3. Integrate with wallet software
+4. Deploy to testnet for community testing
+5. Launch on mainnet

+For the most current timeline, please refer to the Salvium roadmap.

 ## Practical Applications

-SPARC enables various real-world applications:
+SPARC will enable various real-world applications:

 - **E-commerce & Refunds**: Merchants can issue refunds without storing customer wallet addresses
 - **Escrow Systems**: Funds can be returned automatically if conditions aren't met
 - **Compliant Exchange Listings**: Exchanges can verify transaction information when required by regulations
 - **Private Smart Contracts**: Foundation for complex, private return logic in applications

-## Implementation Status

-SPARC is being implemented in Salvium, with components that include:

-- **Return Address Handling**: Implementation of the return address scheme
-- **Proof Generation**: Construction of spend authority proofs
-- **Verification Mechanisms**: Systems for verifying proofs and returned funds
-- **Wallet Integration**: User interface elements for managing returns and proofs in the [Salvium wallet](../WALLETS/Salvium%20GUI%20Wallet%20Guide.md)

 ## Quantum Resistance Considerations